For you did not receive a spirit of slavery to fall back into fear, but you received the Spirit of adoption, by whom we cry out, “Abba, Father!”

 I don’t live in fear because God is my Father.

 I have received a spirit of adoption.

-There are two ways to live the Christian life, as a slave or as an adopted child.
+There are two ways to live the Christian life, as a slave or as a child.
 I hope you will claim this promise today and live as a child of God.

 The Daily Promise is dependent on friends like you to keep going.
 We are a listener-supported ministry.
 If this program is a blessing to you, why not become a monthly partner, or share a one-time gift.
 Your support helps me take the Word of God to the nations.
 Did you also know that your support helps me train husbands and wives how to pray for each other?
 About 75 people a week go through one of our prayer training programs.
 Make your gift today at www.dailypromise.com/donate.
 Thanks in advance for your support.